 A. With a staff trained as U.S. CPA’s, Wise CPA Group prides itself on the personalized service we provide all of our clients with.
 Lance, the founder, with over 30 years of accounting/tax experience, still works with clients one on one delivering exceptional service.
-Gabriel, a former Revenue Auditor, coupled with his background in State and International taxation, consults and assists clients will all their of tax preparation needs.
+Our staff also includes former State income tax auditors and CPA’s trained in international taxation.

 A. A U.S. citizen and/or U.S. resident are taxed on their worldwide income.
 Depending on the individual’s filing status and income limits will dictate whether they’ll need to file an income tax return annually.
 Nonresident aliens need to file an individual tax return on their effectively connected U.S. source income.